cheleb/scalaio-fullstack/pages/05_adt.md

 ```
 This contraints checked will:
  - occur at compile time.
- - be enforce at runtime.
+ - be enforced at runtime.

 ```
 ```
 This contraints can be checked:
  - occur at compile time.
- - be enforce at runtime.
+ - be enforced at runtime.

 Across the whole code base:
   - from the API to the database.